carbon-language/carbon-lang/llvm/docs/CodeGenerator.rst

 * The caller and callee's return types must match.
 The caller cannot be void unless the callee is, too.

+AArch64 constraints:

+* No variable argument lists are used.

 Example: